gjferrari/Express.js-note-taker/README.md

 ## Description

 This application can be used to write and save notes; it uses an Express.js back end and will save and retrieve note data from a JSON file.
+The api and html routes are included in the server.js file instead of the api/controller folder, however these folders and routes have been included to document the troubleshooting process and serve as scafolding for a second, more complex build.

 ## Table of Contents